elavelsbuac/QRgen/README.md

-make sure you have the files in one directory("icon.ico","QRgen.exe"), don't rename files, QR code will be saved in same directory as programs under name myqr.png
+make sure you have the files in one directory("icon.ico","QRgen.exe"), don't rename files, QR code image will be saved in same directory as programs under name myqr.png